KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 You may appeal a criminal case multiple times, starting with a direct appeal.
 Additional levels include post-opinion motions, post-conviction motions and federal habeas corpus appeals.
 Your options will depend on the specific aspects of your case and conviction.

 At KesslerWilliams, we welcome inquiries from people who have been convicted of crimes as well as from fellow attorneys.
-We are well qualified to evaluate a case in search of reasons to appeal, file an appeal or play any supporting role in the development of an appeal.
+We are well-qualified to evaluate a case in search of reasons to appeal, file an appeal or play any supporting role in the development of an appeal.

 What Types Of Convictions Can Be Appealed?

-It’s possible to appeal a criminal conviction if there was a legal error in a person’s trial that affected the fairness of its outcome.
+It’s possible to appeal a criminal conviction if there was a legal error in a person’s trial that affected the fairness of the outcome.
 Some examples of mistakes that would warrant a criminal appeal include the following:

-• Improper jury selection
+• The jury selection process was improper.

-• The jury received incorrect instructions
+• The jury received incorrect instructions.

 It is crucial to know that while there are many appeal options to consider, you cannot appeal a conviction if your sentence is suspended.